-Figure 7.
+Figure 1.
 Annual mean mercury concentrations in small prey fish by sediment management unit (SMU) which represent different near-shore areas of Onondaga Lake.
 Lake dredging and capping was started in 2012 and capping was completed in 2016.
-Note that mercury concentrations in prey fish have decreased below the target goals set for remediation (Henry and Driscoll, 2017).
+Note that mercury concentrations in prey fish have decreased below the target goals set for remediation (Henry and Driscoll 2018).

 Another major local water initiative is examination of the use of green water infrastructure to address problems of stormwater management in central New York.
 Onondaga County has embarked on the “Save the Rain” program, to use green infrastructure to process stormwater runoff to eliminate combined sewer overflows while decreasing the cost of wastewater treatment, completing more than 200 facilities in Syracuse.
 With David Chandler and Cliff Davidson, we are investigating the use of distributed green infrastructure such as green roofs, rain gardens, porous pavement and constructed wetlands to treat stormwater discharge.
 Caitlin Eger and Dimitar Todorov are PhD students working on research to better understand the function of green infrastructure technologies.
-Eger et al. (2017) developed a ternary tool to communicate the fate of stormwater inflows for different types of green infrastructure.
-Dimitar Todorov examined the hydrologic and water quality function of the green roof associated with the Syracuse Center of Excellence, finding that this facility is very effective in retaining both water and chemicals (Todorov et al. 2017a 2018b).
-David Chandler (PI) was funded through an NSF Sustainability Research Network project led by Arizona State University.
-I participate in this study.
+Todorov examined the hydrologic and water quality function of the green roof associated with the Syracuse Center of Excellence, finding that this facility is very effective in retaining both water and chemicals (Todorov et al. 2017, 2018).
+David Chandler (PI), Cliff Davidson and I were funded through an NSF Sustainability Research Network project on implementation of sustainable infrastructure in cities led by Arizona State University.

 Todorov, D., C. T. Driscoll, S. Todorova and M. R. Montesdeoca.
 2017.
 Water quality function of an extensive vegetated and an impermeable, high-albedo roofs.
 Science of the Total Environment 625: 928-939 doi: https://doi.org/10.1016/j.scitotenv.2017.12.085.